bennettftomlin/Twenty/README.md

 | Cost | 1 | 2 | 3 | 4 | 4 | 5 | 6 |

 ## Rules
 Twenty is a two player gambling game.
-The goal is to get as close to 20 as possible, without going in.
+The goal is to get as close to 20 as possible, without going over.

 Both players begin by paying the blind (generally one token each).